Kyriosity/read-write/README+/pencraft/README+/opuses/freestyle/README+/SW_architect-aTake.md

 Then the title expresses a path of enlightenment of one unchained from the keyboard to draw beautiful top diagrams freed of the digging within dusty codes.

-It's often an alias for these posts and duties:
+It's often an alias for roles and duties:

 * _domain expert_ or _business analyst_, who boils down requirements to systematic description,
 * _team lead_ or _project manager_,
 * _lead_/_senior developer_,
 * _consultant_, _tutor_, or _technology evangelist_, proposing blueprints for the solution,
-* "librarian-navigator", somebody with the utmost knowledge of the project,
+* "*librarian-navigator*", somebody with the utmost knowledge of the project,
 * geeks from _computer science_.

-### Jack of all trades
+### :construction: Jack of all trades

 HOW OFTEN TO BE ON THE SPOT?